divinenephron/latex-everything/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
+This version fixes a bug in the add_controller method that creates errors in some version of PHP.

-This version changes the URL at which new PDFs are written.
+= 1.2 = This version changes the URL at which new PDFs are written.
 This will not affect existing PDFs or updates to them, which will remain at their current URL.

 = 1.1 =
 This version fixes a bug where PDFs for custom post types would not be generated.